jacob670/jacob670/README.md

 # Jacob Esteves
-I'm currently a student studying computer science with a minor in mathematics!
-Throughout my journey, I have tried and picked up many new skills and int and still continuing to grow!
+Hi!
+I'm currently a second-year student pursuing a double major in Computer Science and Cybersecurity.
+I am passionate about building, creating, and problem solving projects and applications of all sorts.

 ## 📚 💻 Areas of Interest
 - Cloud Computing
 - Backend Software Development
+- Computer Networks

 ## 🗞️ Certifications
 - AWS Cloud Practitioner